Distance

-Feel like learning a bit of history on your next hike?
+Feel like learning a bit of local mountain history on your next hike?
 If so, I highly suggest paying a visit to Henninger Flats.

-Henninger Flats is a wooded flats located above Eaton Canyon and Pasadena.
-The hanging basin features multiple objects from local history including a fire tower, tram wheels, and a cabin.
-The flats also serves as a high elevation nursery for reforestation purposes.
+Henninger Flats Campground is a wooded flats located above Eaton Canyon in Pasadena.
+The hanging basin features multiple relics from local history including a fire tower, tram wheels, and a cabin.
+The flats also serves as a high elevation nursery for reforestation purposes, and is home to a museum.
+The scenery at the flats is radically different compared to the environment at the trailhead, where everything looks dead and dry most of the year.
+At Henninger, expect a dense canopy of tall pine trees and green grass.

 Henninger Flats Map